Jim Allen (artist): Re-creation of early work

+Allen always recognised the value re-creating his environmental and performance works over time and has re-staged a number of early works, such as the three-part Contact and the two-part O-AR, first performed in 1974, and Poetry for Chainsaws, News, and Planting a Native from 1976, in Adelaide, Sydney, Auckland, New Plymouth and Wellington over the years.
+In 1998 his early environmental work was included in Action Replay: Post Object Art organised jointly by Artspace, the Govett-Brewster Art Gallery and the Auckland Art Gallery, Curator Robert Leonard in describing Allen’s work noted that, 'The environments of Jim Allen … are performative in another way: the viewer’s own movement activates sounds or lights.’
+Between 2006 and 2022 he also exhibited regularly with Michael Lett showing new work along with re-presented earlier works including environments and performances.
+Most of the work re-created at Michael Lett were from originals made and performed between 1969 and 1976.
+In 2011 a re-creation of Contact was shown at Artspace for the Auckland Festival and later toured to public art galleries including the Govett-Brewster in New Plymouth.
+In another recreated performance, On Planting a Native at Michael Lett in 2014, Allen dismembered a New Zealand native tree with a chainsaw before recreating it taped flat onto the gallery wall.
+You can see a video of this performance here.
+Allen was included in the exhibition Groundswell: Avant-Garde Auckland 1971–79 at the Auckland Art Gallery in 2018 and in 2022 on Allen’s 100^{th} birthday Poetry for Chainsaws, first performed in Pavilion K at the Epsom showgrounds in December 1974, was re-created at the Lett East Gallery.
+On this occasion the performer reading poetry out loud over the sound of chainsaws was Allen’s daughter Ruth Allen.

 Later life, death and legacy

 In the 2004 Queen's Birthday Honours, Allen was appointed a Member of the New Zealand Order of Merit for services to education and the arts.
 In October 2007, he was awarded an honorary doctorate by Auckland University of Technology, and in 2015 he was named an Arts Foundation Icon, limited to 20 living people, by the Arts Foundation of New Zealand.
 Allen turned 100 in July 2022, which was celebrated by the Auckland Art Gallery in an exhibition of his works from 19 July to 28 November 2022.

 Allen died in Auckland on 9 June 2023, at the age of 100.
 Work by Allen is held in the collection of New Zealand's national museum, Te Papa.

 Allen's daughter, Ruth Allen, is a Melbourne-based glass sculptor.